1

 💡 Tip: Both devices must be on the same Wi-Fi network.
 If you can't connect, double-check the IP address and make sure your firewall allows UDP on the chosen port.

-BlendMotion v1.1 iPhone tracking screen showing viewport preview, settings panel, and action buttons
+BlendMotion iPhone app tracking screen showing horizon indicator, ARKit status, sliders, and action buttons

 Live Tracking HUD